-It is a great honor to join with you in celebrating the 24th Annual Chicago Gay and Lesbian Hall of Fame, and to congratulate this year's inductees.
 The Chicago Commission on Human Relations delivers on the City of Chicago's mandate that all Chicagoans have the opportunity to live in a city free from discrimination and hate.
-Through the Chicago Gay and Lesbian Hall of Fame we celebrate the individuals and organizations that challenge harmful stereotypes and who envision a better Chicago for all.
+Through the Chicago LGBT Hall of Fame we celebrate the individuals and organizations that challenge harmful stereotypes and create a better Chicago for all.

-On this 24th anniversary, I thank the Friends of the Chicago Gay and Lesbian Hall of Fame for their continued commitment and delivery of yet another remarkable and historic event, and I thank each inductee for their outstanding work in improving the quality of life for all who call Chicago home.
+On this 26th anniversary, I thank each inductee for their outstanding work in improving the quality of life for all who call Chicago home.
+Congratulations!